 What if I told you the truth?
-What if I typed all of my truest feelings and deepest thoughts?
-What if I really let you in, behind the surface veil of my life?
-Would it make us connect deeper or would you run further away?
+What if I typed all of my truest

-What if I posted about online dating?
-What if I wrote long entries here about my elation of a coffee date and my deflation when a second date was woefully declined?
+about my elation of a coffee date and my deflation when a second date

 Would you read with me?